simple-crypto/simple-website/organization.md

 researchers.

 * <strong><em>Public evaluation</em></strong>.
 Once sufficiently documented
-and reaching a sufficient security level, the code projects will be submitted to public evaluation.
+and reaching a sufficient level of maturity, the code projects will be submitted to public evaluation.
 Concretely, it means that the open source code will be made available together with data sets enabling the verification (and possible improvement) of our security evaluations.

 * <strong><em>Release and maintenance</em></strong>.
 Once the security levels suggested
-by the analyses of a code project seem to "saturate", the code will be tagged as released.
+by the internal and external analyses of a code project seem to "saturate", the code will be tagged as released.
-The association researchers will go on maintaining the code and collecting improved analyses as long as the code is not tagged as "not maintained anymor".
+The association researchers will go on maintaining the code and collecting improved analyses as long as the code is not tagged as "not maintained anymore".

 **Licencing rationale**